szinya/font-icons/README.markdown

     # Add the following lines to your compass configuration file:
     require 'font-icons'

-Adding a font to your library is achieved with the following command:
+Adding a font to your library is achieved by running the following command within an existing compass project:

     compass install -r font-icons font-icons/<font_name>